 Other schools offer structured practice programs or come-back days.
 These options often need to be payed.
 Another interesting practice program sometimes offered is the so-called “Applied Fieldwork Course.”
 With those (mostly with a duration of a week or so) you go into the community, to hospitals, houses for elderly people, and so on, to practice and give sessions under supervision of a teacher from your school.

 Check on the variety of courses and workshops offered by the school.
 Are there options to study further?
 Or options for specialization?
 And if you are interested to becoming an instructor yourself, you might want to check if the school offers a Teacher Training Program.

-Don’t get fooled by tons of course and workshop modalities offered or 500 techniques taught in 5 days.
+Don’t get fooled by tons of course and workshop modalities offered, or 500 techniques taught in 5 days.
 It’s most of the time better to have a school with a few courses, and fewer techniques per course offered, but of depth and thoroughness, than to have a school with 10 “Levels” of Thai Massage training where each level has a duration of 3 days.
 Remember that with Thai Massage, Less often means More !

 The season of going to study in Thailand might, at first thought, not seem to be important when choosing a school, but it can certainly be helpful to have a better (learning) experience.

 For instance, going to Thailand in the tourist low season (April to November) means you will pay less for travels, accommodation and food (and sometimes better deals for training courses).
-It also means there will be less students in Thailand, that is—most of the time smaller study group sizes, which gives you better opportunities to work closer with a teacher, practice more and ask more questions.
+It also means there will be less students in Thailand, that is, most of the time smaller study group sizes, which gives you better opportunities to work closer with a teacher, practice more, and ask more questions.

-On the other hand, going off-season, can mean that some Thai Massage teachers are not available (are touring or on holidays), or that some specialized Thai bodywork programs are not offered.
+On the other hand, going off-season, can mean that some Thai Massage teachers are not available (are touring abroad or are on holidays), or that some specialized Thai bodywork programs are not offered.
 Check agendas and schedules to find out more about this.